 5. Cerro Bayo Ski Boutique Resort (Neuquén Province, Argentina)

 Cerro Bayo Ski Boutique overlooks Nahuel Huapi Lake and offers some of the best winter skiing and snowboarding in Argentina.
 This ski resort designed several exclusive sectors for each type of skier and/or snowboarder.
 There are runs specifically for beginners and intermediate riders, as well as off-piste tracks for experts looking for a thrill.
 Riders can get their freestyle on at the improved terrain park, which includes drawers, rails, and even a big air.
 In the summertime, come to Cerro Bay for some excellent hiking!

 There is an abundance of hotels and hostels for visitors to stay, as well as ski schools for all ages, levels, and styles.
 At night, explore Bariloche which has a little bit of everything: bars, cybercafes, snacks, pubs, traditional and international restaurants.Make sure to plan ahead if you would like to stay here because Cerro Catedral is an extremely popular ski resort in Argentina!

-La Hoya Ski Resort – Chubut, Argentina
+7. La Hoya Ski Resort (Chubut, Argentina)

-La Hoya Ski Resort rests in southern Argentina and offers riders some of the most powdery snow!
+La Hoya Ski Resort is in southern Argentina and offers riders some of the most powdery snow!
 The snow conditions stay fresh all year round due to the fact that the slopes do not receive much sun.
 Alpine and Nordic skiing and snowboarding are popular here.
 The terrain also offers a special area for randonnée skiing, a circuit for snowmobiles and exciting off-piste areas with deep pow.
 Families frequent La Hoya Ski Resort often.
-10 lifts and 24 runs are offered.
+10 lifts and 24 runs are available.
 Pack a bag and head on over to La Hoya!